Methodology

 Fakeness Probability Scale

 Results are reported as a probability score from 0 to 100.
-Scores of 0-15 indicate clearly human-produced content.
-Scores of 16-30 suggest minor concerns but likely human production.
-Scores above 60 indicate strong AI-generation signals.
+Scores of 0–15 indicate clearly human-produced content.
+Scores of 16–30 suggest minor concerns but likely human production.
+Scores above 60 trigger the AI Visuals production tag.
 The system accounts for channel context — professional verified channels are evaluated with awareness that high-end motion graphics differ from generic AI slop, though established status does not grant a free pass.

 Channel Heuristics & Content Farm Detection

 Bullsift runs a separate heuristic analysis on each channel to detect content-farm and bot-farm behavior.
-This score (0.0 to 1.0) feeds into the Slop Score and Baseline Trust calculations.
+This score (0.0 to 1.0) feeds the Faceless / High-Volume Channel production tag (triggered above 0.7) and the anti-slop component of the Channel Baseline Trust calculation.

 Detection Signals